-The Best Wax for Black Cars of 2019: The Perfect Shine!
+The Best Car Wax for Black Cars of 2019: The Perfect Shine!

 Let’s be honest, black is the best color for any car that has no defects.
 But, as soon as various imperfections start popping up, the overall look of the vehicle diminishes.
-Some people believe that black hides imperfections, but that is not true.
+Some people believe that black hides imperfections, but that can’t be any further from the truth.
 In fact, it can even make certain flaws pop.

 We can all agree that waxing your vehicle is important if you want to keep it looking new.
 However, most car owners don’t really know a lot about car wax.
-So let’s take a look at some of the best options for black vehicle owners.
+So let’s take a look at some of the better options available.

-Meguiar is a company that has a long history of providing some of the best car waxes.
-This one is a synthetic polymer wax that offers a durable coating.
+Meguiar is a company that has a long history of providing some of the best detailing products.
+This particular one is a synthetic polymer wax that offers a durable coating.

 This tin specifically comes with 11 oz of wax.
 As they say in the car wax industry, a little goes a long way.
 In the case of waxes, you always want to use small amounts to start so as not to prolong drying time.